 Hybrid Drive Trains

 The goal of the hybrid drive developments is to combine different drive components, such that the advantages of each are utilized under varying operating conditions in such a manner that the overall advantages outweigh the higher technical and cost outlay associated with hybrid drives.

-Hybrid drive trains
+Hybrid drive trains.

-Series hybrid engines have the following characteristics
+The HYBRID SERIES engines have the following characteristics:

-The engine and the energy storage devices are closely coupled.
-More efficient, satisfying light load power demands.
+The engine and the energy storage devices are closely coupled. more efficient, satisfying light load power demands.

-Parallel hybrid engines have the following characteristics
+Parallel hybrid engines have the following characteristics:

-Series and parallel combined system
+Series and parallel combined systems.